getgud-io/cpp-getgud-sdk/README.md

 );
 ```

-The `PositionActionData` uses the following parameters:
+The `SpawnActionData` uses the following parameters:

 * `matchGuid` - guid of the live Match where the action happened, is given to you when `StartMatch` is called.
 * `actionTimeEpoch` - epoch time in milliseconds when the action happened